Clinical Data Management: Roles, Steps, and Software Tools

 Castor EDC became popular across 90+ countries due to its proven ability to significantly shorten the duration of a clinical study build.
 Intuitive UI simplifies creating eCRF forms, assigning study roles, and joining new users.
 The data can be smoothly integrated from various sources — EHR systems, medical devices, wearables, etc. Should any problems arise, you’ll get help from an expert in no more than 30 minutes.

-Relatively low price makes the platform affordable for small companies.
-Quite expectedly, it lacks some features and export formats that larger and more expensive systems typically have.
+The relatively low price makes the platform affordable for small companies.
+Quite expected, it lacks some features and export formats that larger and more expensive systems typically have.

 TrialKit: an intuitive CRF designer for virtual studies